 Windows Remote Desktop vs. Quick Assist for PC Remote Control

-Windows Remote Desktop
+Using Windows Remote Desktop

 Remote desktop has been one of the go to tools to connect to other computers on the network and even over the internet.
 But to use it over the internet, you will need to establish a VPN connection to the remote location first.
+This secures the traffic between your local machine and the distant server.

-Once you have your network connection established, you can simply open the Remote Desktop Client and type in the hostname or IP address for the computer you want to connect to.
-One thing to keep in mind is that you cannot remote into a Windows Home edition computer, but you can make a remote desktop connection to a Windows Pro or Server edition computer from a Windows Home edition computer.
-There is a company that makes a program called Thinstuff that will allow you to use Remote Desktop to connect to a computer running Windows Home edition if you really need to.
+One thing to keep in mind is that you cannot remote into a Windows Home edition computer natively.
+You can make a remote desktop connection to a Windows Pro or Server edition computer from a Windows Home edition computer.
+There is a company that makes a program called Thinstuff that will allow you to use Remote Desktop to connect to a computer running Windows Home edition if you really need to bypass this limitation.

+Once you have your network connection established, you can simply open the Remote Desktop Client.
 The easiest way to open the Remote Desktop client is to do a search for it from the Windows taskbar search box.
 Then you will be able to enter the computer name (hostname) or IP address for the remote computer you wish to connect to.

 If you click on Show options, you will be able to see the various options that are available to configure before connecting to the remote computer.
 For example, you can enter the username you are going to connect with before making the connection or you can type it in after the connection is made.
+This saves you valuable time during repeated login attempts.

 RDP client

-Remote Desktop client
+Remote Desktop Local Resources tab

 Enable Windows Remote Desktop Setting